 To do this, you’ll need two totals: your total monthly debt payments and your total monthly income.
 Divide your monthly payments by your monthly income to get your ratio.

-If your ratio is above 20%, then you know it’s time to address your debt.
+If your ratio is above 20%, then you know it’s time to begin the debt management process.

 2. Know How to Budget